Solitechworld/BitcoinCoreNodePro/README.md

 [cnsunzone.com](https://cnsunzone.com) · [Architecture](docs/01-ARCHITECTURE.md) · [Build on Linux](docs/08-BUILD-LINUX.md) · [Build on Windows](docs/09-BUILD-WINDOWS.md) · [Security](docs/04-SECURITY.md)

-A full **Bitcoin Core 30.3** node and descriptor wallet for Android, with a cyberpunk HUD interface.
+A full **Bitcoin Core 30.3** node and descriptor wallet for Android.

 Not a light client.
 Not an SPV wallet.
 Not a front end to somebody else's server.
 The actual `bitcoind` binary, cross-compiled for arm64, running as a